burrelle/jigsaw-netlify/source/_posts/refactoring-ui.md

 ---
 Recently, I have been enthralled by Steve Schoger's Refactoring UI series.
 He and Adam Wathan are coming out with a book in late November or early December and I cannot wait.

 I took one of his table examples and tried to make it myself.
-Here is the result with the source code below, recreate with TailwindCSS.
+Here is the result with the source code below, recreated with TailwindCSS.

 ![Table](/img/RefactoringTable.png)